-Our E-Safety Vision: As a School, we are dedicated to providing a safe environment for children, so they can focus on learning, growing and achieving, academically and socially.
-The Internet and mobile technology are fantastic tools; our aim is to make sure pupils get the best use from them by educating them in using it safely and responsibly.
+We are dedicated to providing a safe environment for children, so they can focus on learning, growing and achieving – academically and socially.
+The internet and mobile technology are fantastic tools; our aim is to make sure pupils get the best use from them by educating them in using it safely and responsibly.

 The Cotswold School recognises that clear E-safety guidance and planning will help to ensure appropriate, effective and safer use of electronic communications.

-You will see e-safety updates in our school newsletter and also via our social media pages on facebook and twitter.
-You will also note that our e-safety messages are often linked to our messages regarding anti-bullying.
+You will see e-safety updates on our facebook and twitter pages.
+Our e-safety messages are often linked to our messages regarding anti-bullying.
 We are all painfully aware of cyber-bullying and the damaging role it can play in young people’s lives.

 Bullying in any form at our school will not be tolerated.

-Young people are natives in the online world (much more so than many adults) and we recognise that most of our students are unaware of life without Games Consoles, email, facebook, twitter, instagram, iPads, mobile phones and more.
-It is no surprise then that 70% of parents of children aged 12-15 feel that their children know more about the internet than they do.
+We recognise that most of our students are unaware of life without games consoles, email, facebook, twitter, instagram, iPads, smart phones and more.
+It is no surprise that 70% of parents of children aged 12-15 feel that their children know more about the internet than they do.

-We recognise that the online world is not just a fantastic tool when used sensibly and responsibly – it is very much part of education and the bright futures that our pupils will enjoy.
-Used in the wrong way, however, we are open to cyber-bullying, unwanted contact/grooming, identity theft and harmful content/illegal material.
+The online world is part of education and the bright futures that our pupils will enjoy.
+It is a fantastic tool when used sensibly and responsibly.
+Used in the wrong way, however, we are open to cyber-bullying, unwanted contact/grooming, identity theft and illegal material.